equill/syscat/README.md

 "From spare parts to org charts"

-A single source of truth for an IT environment.
+**What problem does it solve?**

+Tracking all the "things" in an IT environment, and all the relationships between them.

+"All" is a key word here - this project was born from frustration with systems designed to cover only a subset, and that don't enable you to extend them directly to cover things they missed out.

+**What is it?**

 An API-based network catalogue/configuration database that actually covers everything, from hardware assets up to application interdependencies, through to the people and organisations that have any kind of stake in them.

 The REST API is its primary interface; anything else, such as a web GUI, can be built on that.
 This is to make it automation-friendly, as well as to make it feasible for users to build the interface that suits them.

 The storage layer is [Neo4j](https://neo4j.com), an extremely capable graph database.
+Its [Cypher query language](https://neo4j.com/docs/developer-manual/current/cypher/) is more flexible and expressive than any REST API can be.

 Current development status: early beta.
+Breaking changes are still possible, but are uncommon.

 # Installation